 That night, our guides prepared a wonderful homemade salmon dinner for the group.
 My wife said it was her favorite meal of the trip.
 It was a great way to end our journey, and I was so glad to have such great guides and traveling companions!

 On the last day of our trip, our guides made us breakfast before embarking on the long drive back to Christchurch.
 There, we exited the bus, said our goodbyes, and headed into the airport.

 It was truly an amazing, jam-packed trip.
-The South island of New Zealand had so many beautiful natural wonders, from the Mt.
-Cook National Park to Milford Sound, to all of the rain forests we hiked through, not to mention charming cities like Christchurch (read my article), Queenstown, and Wanaka.
+The south island of New Zealand had so many beautiful natural wonders, from the Mt.
+Cook National Park to Milford Sound, to all of the rain forests we hiked through, not to mention charming cities like Christchurch, Queenstown, and Wanaka.
 I had to skip a lot in this quick summary, most notably all of the charming coffeehouses that we stopped at along the way.